Family Pay Option FAQ

 Cedarville’s online courses are developed in the Center for Teaching and Learning to take best advantage of online learning technology and pedagogy.
 Courses are asynchronous, meaning that there is no set time that you will meet together with your entire class.
 Courses are divided into one-week units, so you can accomplish weekly requirements at your own convenience as long as you keep up with the course calendar.

-Courses are formatted into 8-week, 12-week, or 16 week periods.
-A three-semester-hour course that runs 12 or 16 weeks will require about 8-10 hours of study time per week.
-Eight-week courses will require 12-14 hours of weekly study time.
+Courses are typically formatted into 14-week or 16-week periods.
+A three-semester-hour course that runs 14 or 16 weeks will require about 8-10 hours of study time per week.
 Students who set aside time daily to interact with course material will experience the most success.

 Online courses are necessarily more student-centered than face-to-face classes.
 Required learning activities also include reading, writing, discussion boards, quizzes, tests, and group projects.
 When video content is included, it is made up of smaller, more focused clips.
 Sometimes these are instructional videos, but often these clips deliver content to which the student must react in writing.